jskonhovd/jskonhovd-pelican/sortingProblem.rst

     }

 This can be difficult to implement if your Java is a little rusty.
-Everything became alot easier when I started to use my TestFramework class and actually write Unit Tests.
+Everything became alot easier when I started to use my TestFramework class, and I actually wrote Unit Tests.
 I wish I didn't start writing test cases with the last algorithm I wrote, QuickSort.
 I think its always good to stress the following.
 Do not debug, Test. :)

 Thanks, Have a good day!